Ammar-Raneez/Angular_Express_Todo/README.md

 <hr />

-This is a basic Todo application built using Angular and ExpressJS.Utilizing Angular Signals, and an OOP-MVC type of architecture for the server.
+This is a basic Todo application built using Angular and ExpressJS.
+Utilizing Angular Signals, and an OOP-MVC type of architecture for the server.

 The system is served through NGINX.